 Control Risks Group Limited registered in England under registration number 01810707 and with a registered address at Cottons Centre, Cottons Lane, London SE1 2QG ("Control Risks") operates the website www.controlrisks.com (the "Site") and organises its maintenance and the placing of its content.
 In this policy, "Control Risks" refers to Control Risks and its parent company: Control Risks International Limited and may refer to one or more of the members of that group each of which is a separate legal entity.
 For a full list of such entities, please click here.

-Control Risks understands that privacy is important to users of the Site and is committed to respecting your privacy and protecting your personal information.
-This policy sets out Control Risks’ approach to the collection, storage, usage and transfer or disclosure of collected information in connection with this Site.
+Control Risks understands that privacy is important and is committed to respecting your privacy and protecting your personal data.
+This policy sets out Control Risks’ approach to the collection, storage, usage and transfer or disclosure of information you provide to us and information we collect in the course of operating our business or in connection with this Site.
 It also includes a description of your data protection rights which, in some instances, will include a right to object to the processing we carry out.

 Information we collect